-In order to let users create their own workflows; we had to developed a profile and authentication system.
+In order to let users create their own workflows; we had to develop a profile and authentication system.
 However, we made all projects public, that is, anyone can see someone else’s workflow, but cannot edit.
-As a result we are building a public collection of different ideas on how people use workflows.
+As a result, we are building a public collection of different ideas on how people use workflows.

-On the Flags panel the user defines colours and titles for item’s flags.
+On the Flags panel, the user defines colours and titles for item’s flags.
 Flags are the status of each item on top of the workflow structure.
-It could take the format of progression such as start, in progress, and complete, for example; or it could be a mean to identify different types of files, like audio, video and text.
+It could take the format of progression such as start, in progress, and complete, for example; or it could be a way to identify different types of files, like audio, video, and text.

 The structure panel is where the user designs how the workflow will look like.
 It always starts with one step.
 From there, to add more steps, just drag the plus tab to any point on the screen.
 The same action can be done to connect one step to another: just release the plus tab on top of an existing step.
 It is possible to edit the title and the shape of each one of them.
 You can also remove existing connections, change a step’s position, or remove it.